 The Greeks are some of the kindest people on the planet, serving excellent food and drinks at inexpensive prices.
-Come visit for the postcard scenery, but stay for the mesmerizing water, generous hospitality, and Greek simplicity.
+Visit for the postcard scenery, but stay for the mesmerizing water, generous hospitality, and Greek simplicity.

 From the elegant resort towns of Mykonos and Santorini to the idyllic fishing villages of Spetses, we will match you with the perfect luxury yacht charter for your dream getaway.
-Take a look at our yachting destinations and reach out to our H2O Luxury Yachts team for a quote.
+Please take a look at our yachting destinations and reach out to our H2O & Epic Yacht team for a quote.

 Call Kerry your Greek luxury charter yacht broker.
 My heart is still wandering the idyllic streets and islands.
 We’d love to meet you there!